apiman/apiman/README.md

 ### Build docker image locally

-To build the docker image locally you have to run the following two Intellij run configurations:
+To build the docker image locally you have to run the following command or use Intellij run configurations:

-1. Build devportal-base:latest
-2. Build api-mgmt/devportal:latest
+`docker build -t gitlab.scheer-group.com:8080/api-mgmt/devportal:latest .`

 ## Running unit tests